Dana-Ferguson/time_machine/README.md

 Don't use any functions annotated with `@internal`.
 I don't intend to keep this annotation, but with `part` \ `part of` [usage discouraged](https://www.dartlang.org/guides/libraries/create-library-packages#organizing-a-library-package) and no [friend](https://github.com/dart-lang/sdk/issues/22841) semantics, I'm unsure of the direction to go with this.
+ - [ ] Prototype an automated tool to produce public interface files?

 Todo:
  - [x] Port over major classes